Surface Fluctuating Hydrodynamics Methods for the Drift-Diffusion Dynamics of Particles and Microstructures within

-We explore these contributions to the velocity autocorrelations by varying the ratio $\tau_f/\tau_r = R/L$ involving the sphere radius $R$ to the Saffman-Delbr\"{u}ck length $L$.
+We explore these contributions to the velocity autocorrelations by varying the ratio $\tau_f/\tau_r = R/L$.
+This involves the sphere radius $R$ and the Saffman-Delbr\"{u}ck length $L$.
 We show our results in Figure~\ref{fig:FluctHydroAutoCor}.
 We take as default parameter values $\rho = 1$, $\mu_m = 1$, $K_B{T} = 1$, $R = 1$, $L = 1$, and $\ell \leq N=\ell_* = 50$.
 We give details on our derivations analyzing these autocorrelations in Appendix~\ref{appendix:autocor_v}.